 In June 2018, the FASB issued ASU No. 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting, which is intended to simplify the accounting for share-based payments to nonemployees by aligning it with the accounting for share-based payments to employees, with certain exceptions.
-The new guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-Early adoption is permitted.
-The Company has evaluated the accounting, transition and disclosure requirements of this standard and does not expect it to have a material impact on the Company's consolidated financial statements.
+The Company adopted this standard effective January 1, 2019, which had no impact on the Company's condensed consolidated financial statements.